midtownsystems/clydevalleyhorsearchers/src/whattobuy.md

 ## Books

-And if you want to learn more about hba history, techniques and competitions this book is a must.
+And if you want to learn more about HBA history, techniques and competitions this book is a must.

 [Blurb - Horseback Archery Ancient Art to Modern Sport](https://www.blurb.co.uk/b/10177403-horseback-archery-ancient-art-to-modern-sport-3rd?fbclid=IwAR3REe1YWgN_5JkWY24pJ_qOTaVWdPbDeDdntQp0MyHYZSVJXRhil4D1lxg)